darren whittingham - Fotolia

 The Rackspace-supported version is only available in the U.S., but it's expected to be available worldwide by the end of the year.
 The partnership deal is a smart one because it shows the importance of services versus infrastructure, Brooks said.

 "It makes the intersection of what folks want to get out of a hosted cloud style solution versus what the actual technology is," Brooks said.
 "This makes that much cleaner."

 After flirting with a potential buyout last year, Rackspace backed away from competing with the "hyper-scale" public cloud vendors and doubled down on its commitment to managed services.
-During the company's first quarter earnings call in May, CEO Taylor Rhodes hinted at this type of partnership.
-And while Rackspace has no plans to abandon its own public cloud offering, IT pros should "stay tuned" for other potential deals, Engates said.
+During the company's quarter earnings call in May, CEO Taylor Rhodes hinted at this type of partnership.
+And while Rackspace has no plans to its own public cloud offering, IT pros should "stay tuned" for other potential deals, Engates said.

-"Our track record with Microsoft led to Azure as a first step there, but it doesn't rule out other clouds," Engates said.
+"Our track record with Microsoft led to Azure as a step there, but it doesn't rule out other clouds," Engates said.
 "It's certainly possible we would do other similar support agreements."

 Trevor Jones is the news writer for SearchCloudComputing.
 You can reach him at email@example.com.

 Weekly webinar series from the Microsoft Virtual Academy aims to help build profitable cloud services businesses.